aiven/devportal/docs/products/clickhouse/howto/connect-with-clickhouse-cli.rst

 Use the ClickHouse® client
 --------------------------

 To use the ClickHouse® client across different operating systems, we recommend utilizing `Docker <https://www.docker.com/>`_.
-You can get the latest image of the ClickHouse Server which contains the most recent ClickHouse Client directly from `the dedicated page in Docker hub <https://hub.docker.com/r/clickhouse/clickhouse-server>`_.
+You can get the latest image of the ClickHouse server which contains the most recent ClickHouse client directly from `the dedicated page in Docker hub <https://hub.docker.com/r/clickhouse/clickhouse-server>`_.

 .. note::